-- 1. Power down the server system and unplug all peripheral devices and the AC power cable. - 2.
+- 1. Power down the server system and unplug all peripheral devices and the AC power cable or the DC mains. - 2.
 Depress and hold the green lever to disengage the power supply (see letter "A"). - 3.
 Grasp the black handle and pull the power supply from the chassis (see letter "B").

-Figure 38.
+Figure 32.
 Removing the Power Supply